-- Talk to your teen about infatuation, romance, sexual attraction and awakening.
-Or have a counsellor guide you and have joint discussions with you and your child.
+- Talk to your teen about infatuation, romance, sexual attraction, and awakening.
+Or have a counselor guide you and have joint discussions with you and your child.

-- Get to know your child’s friends, invite them to your home often, and spend time to get to know them.
+- Get to know your child's friends, invite them to your home often, and spend time getting to know them.

-- Define clear boundaries of behaviour for your child.
-Make your expectations clear and emphasise your family values.
+- Define clear boundaries of behavior for your child.
+Make your expectations clear and emphasize your family values.

 - Be firm in enforcing the consequences of breaking rules.
 In fact, let your child decide on the consequences she will have to face if she breaks them.
 It might be tough to do so, but absolutely necessary to keep your child within safe limits.

 - Talk to your child when you find him getting close to a particular friend and ask about what draws them to each other.
 Encourage him to continue the friendship within a larger group of friends.

 - Encourage your child to pursue an interest, hobby or passion, instead of trying to break the friendship.
 She can derive similar feelings of self-esteem and importance by engaging in activities, and therefore less dependent on a romantic relationship.
 For if your child does get into a romantic relationship, telling her to stop will not work.
 As most likely the relationship probably makes her feel special, and even boosts her self-esteem.
 Instead, divert her attention and get her engrossed in an activity she enjoys.